 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Cesky Krumlov is $56, while the average daily cost in Zadar is $72.
+The average daily cost (per person) in Cesky Krumlov is $46, while the average daily cost in Zadar is $69.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Cesky Krumlov and Zadar in more detail.
+What follows is a categorical breakdown of travel costs for Cesky Krumlov and Zadar in more detail.